docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 Once the document is created you can perform the following actions:

-* Check-in / Undo check-out / Check-out
+* check-in / undo check-out / check-out,
-* Deletion
+* deletion,
-* Subscription to document state change notifications.
-In this case the user receives an email each time a change is made by other users on the document
+* subscription to document state change notifications, in this case the user receives an email each time a change is made by other users on the document,
-* Subscription to iteration change notifications.
-The user receives a notification when there is a new iteration on the document
+* subscription to iteration change notifications, the user receives a notification when there is a new iteration on the document,
-* Adding tag to documents - for example, classifying a document as important
+* adding tag to documents - for example, classifying a document as important,
-* Access rights management
+* access rights management,
-* New version creation
+* new version creation,
-* Public or private document publishing
+* public or private document publishing.

 ## Document move